nubivagant/2021-site/posts/organisational-memory.md

 ---
-title: Organisational memory and the tribe that forgot
+title: The tribe that forgot
 date: 2024-11-07T09:45:43.602Z
 author: KJ
 summary: Organisational memory and the critical mass of shared knowledge